Parcel Delivery Management Services, from The Whistl Group visit parcels website

 • Chat

-With social media channels; Twitter and Facebook trailing behind.
+With social media channels, Twitter and Facebook are trailing behind.

-The majority of customers are happy to self-serve, on their terms, then they are willing to jump on social media to solve a problem.
-When it comes to complaints, email, at 41%, is by far the most popular channel, followed by 33% by phone and 20% using live chat.
+The majority of customers are happy to self-serve, on their terms, and then they are willing to jump on social media to solve a problem.
+When it comes to complaints, email is by far the most popular channel at 41%, followed by phone at 33% and live chat at 20%.
 Consumers prefer email because it has a clearer audit trail.

-Whichever channels your customers demand, it’s critical that you harmonise all of these communications with a customer experience management (CEM) platform, to ensure your customer service agents can see every interaction a customer has had with you, regardless of their channel selection.
+Whichever channels your customers prefer, it’s critical that you harmonise all these communications with a customer experience management (CEM) platform to ensure your customer service agents can see every interaction a customer has had with you, regardless of their channel.

 Customers demand speed